thepparker/tf2pug-server/docs/json.format.md

 Response_PlayerNotInPug will be sent.

-If the pug was made empty by removing this player, the response will be an otherwise empty packet with the code Response_EmptyPugEnded, followed by an ITF2Pug/List response.
+If the pug was made empty by removing this player, the response will be an otherwise empty packet with the code Response_EmptyPugEnded.
+It would be advised to get an updated listing after this response.

 ITF2Pug/Player/List/
 --------------------